Rakki1/fastebaysearch/README.md

 - Telegram image notification support.
 - Currency conversion support with cached exchange rates.
 - Exchange rates are cached in SQLite, so they do not need to be fetched on every run.
-- Configurable search terms, required terms, excluded terms, notification limits and API concurrency.
+- Configurable search terms, required terms, excluded terms, notification limits, and concurrent API request limits.

 ## Requirements

 - Python 3.11 or newer
-- An eBay Developer account and application credentials.
-The default eBay Browse API limit is typically 10,000 calls per day.
-- An eBay developer application with a `Client ID` and `Client Secret`
+- An eBay Developer account and an application with a `Client ID` and `Client Secret`.
 - SMTP credentials if email notifications are enabled.
-- A Telegram bot token and chat id if Telegram notifications are enabled
+- A Telegram bot token and chat ID if Telegram notifications are enabled.
+See instructions: https://www.youtube.com/watch?v=SmckRL4n1_8&t=26s
-- Server like Raspberry PI should work fine.
+- A small server, such as a Raspberry Pi, should work fine.

 ## Quick installation guide (Debian, Ubuntu)